Инновации и синхронизированное управление совместной работой над проектами

-To equip students of the Digital Manufacturing course with leading-edge technologies, the Mechatronics Engineering department selected the Process Simulate solution in the Tecnomatix® portfolio of digital manufacturing software from Siemens PLM Software.
+To equip students of the Digital Manufacturing course with leading-edge technologies, the Mechatronics Engineering department selected the Process Simulate solution in the Tecnomatix® portfolio of digital manufacturing software from Siemens Digital Industries Software.
 In the spring of 2018, 20 students in the course implemented digital manufacturing technologies using Process Simulate software.
-Professor David Guerra- Zubiaga, assistant professor of mechatronics engineering at KSU, evaluated other digital manufacturing systems, but made the decision for Tecnomatix after attending a Siemens PLM Software training course on Process Simulate in robotics simulation.
+Professor David Guerra- Zubiaga, assistant professor of mechatronics engineering at KSU, evaluated other digital manufacturing systems, but made the decision for Tecnomatix after attending a Siemens Digital Industries Software training course on Process Simulate in robotics simulation.

 “Strategically, KSU is using Tecnomatix in the Mechatronics Engineering curricula to introduce Siemens digital manufacturing concepts,” says Dr. Guerra-Zubiaga.
 “We expect that other engineering programs could use this platform.
 A challenge is showing the potential of the software not only in the Mechatronics Engineering program, but also in other academic programs.
 It takes time to create good case studies that demonstrate this potential, but we are on the right track.”